UKPLab/starsem2023-arithmetic-based-pretraining/evaluation/README.md

 The scripts outputs the evaluation results directly to the console.

 If you want to use PARENT, you can do this by using the _calc_parent.py_ script.
 The script does not need any command-line arguments.
-Please set the constants directly in the script.
+Please set the constants directly in the script (we have generated the parent files for WikiBio and SciGen, and you can find them in the _parent_files_ folder).

 If you want to calculate the BLEURT score (in the table-to-text scenario), please use this command: